MrIdrisAbdulrahman/certified-aws-devops-professional/01-sdlc-automation/codecommit.md

 ## Notifications

-- We can create Notification Roles for our repositories
+- We can create Notification Rules for our repositories
 - Events that can trigger a notification:
     - Comments added to commits or pull requests
     - Approvals